marufaytekin/FCND-Controls-CPP/README.md

 This is the writeup for the C++ control project.
 Development environment setup and configuration details can be found in
 [The C++ Project Readme.](https://github.com/udacity/FCND-Controls-CPP)

+## The Goal of this Project ##

+In the real world the flight controller is usually implemented in C or C++.
+So in this project we implement a 3D quadrotor controller in C++.
+The code we wrote here can eventually be transferred to a real drone!

 ## Files and Directories ##